 On opening night Miss Rogers was the dinner show “Dolly” and Miss Lamour did the role at the midnight show.

-Each of the half-dozen or so Dollys has a different interpretation of the part.
-Here, Miss Lamour is the better singer and has warmth, while Miss Rogers walks away with the acting honors and plays the matrimonial matchmaker with the appropriate aggressiveness.
+Every Dolly has had a different interpretation of the part.
+Miss Lamour was considered the better singer and had warmth, while Miss Rogers walked away with the acting honors and played Dolly with the appropriate aggressiveness.

 skillfully interpret his dance patterns.